-John Kadvany, a former planning commissioner, sent an email to the City Council requesting more public outreach and further evaluation of options to avoid removing the trees.
+John Kadvany, a former planning commissioner, sent an email to the City Council asking that the matter be formally appealed and other options for the tree removal be explored.

 "I would like to find out if there is another way of handling this rather than chopping down iconic 40-year-old redwoods at the corner of El Camino Real and Ravenswood," wrote Keri Meredith in an email to the City Council Dec.
 20.